Barycenters and a law of large numbers in Gromov hyperbolic spaces: Barycentric sets

 can be rearranged as

 which holds true by the triangle inequality.
 We can similarly show

 thereby we obtain \eqref{eq:claim}.
 Therefore, we deduce that

-$\qedd$ \end{proof}
+\end{proof}

 Note that, in the case of $\delta=0$, \eqref{eq:CAT0t} boils down to the $\CAT(0)$-inequality \eqref{eq:CAT}.
-For $\delta=0$, moreover, one can infer \eqref{eq:CAT0t} from \eqref{eq:CAT0} by the standard subdivision argument.
+For $\delta=0$, moreover, one can infer \eqref{eq:CAT0t} from \eqref{eq:CAT0} by the standard subdivision argument (see, for example, (ii) $\Rightarrow$ (iii) of \cite[Theorem~1.3.3]{Babook}).
 For $\delta>0$, however, iterating subdivisions makes the additional term (depending on $\delta$) diverge, thereby we gave a direct argument to prove Lemma~\ref{lm:CAT0t}.
 We also remark that \eqref{eq:CAT0t} is not meaningful for $t$ close to $0$ or $1$, since then the triangle inequality could give a better estimate.

 We are ready to estimate the diameter of barycentric sets $\cB(\mu,\ve)$ defined in \eqref{eq:bary}.
 Recall that $x_0 \in X$ is an arbitrary point fixed at the beginning of this section.

 \begin{proposition}[Diameter of $\cB(\mu,\ve)$] For any $\mu \in \cP^1(X)$, $x,y \in X$ and any midpoint $w$ between $x$ and $y$, we have